friendly-bits/geoblocker-bash/README.md

 Recommended to read the NOTES section below.

 **To install:**
 1) Install prerequisites.
-On Debian and derivatives run: ```sudo apt install ipset jq wget grepcidr``` (other distributions may have slightly different package names)
+On Debian, Ubuntu and derivatives run: ```sudo apt install ipset jq wget grepcidr``` (other distributions may have slightly different package names)
 2) Download the latest realease: https://github.com/blunderful-scripts/geoblocker_bash/releases
 3) Put all scripts in this suite into the same folder somewhere in your home directory